ManpreetKaur-Aus/Natural-Language-Processing-Projects/README.md

 # DL-Projects
-This repository contains all my projects related to deep learning
+This repository contains all my projects related to NLP